Khoja Zufar

 Khoja Zufar or Coje Çafar (1500 – 24 June 1546 - probably born a few years before 1500), also called Coge Sofar, or Safar Aga in Portuguese, Cosa Zaffar in Italian, and also as Khwaja Safar Salmani or Khuádja Tzaffar (خوجا زفار), was a soldier and local ruler in Western India during the 16th century.
 He was a leader in the failed Siege of Diu.
 Zufar was an experienced merchant with the distant markets of the Arabian Gulf around the Strait of Mecca and Lepanto at the Mediterranean.

 Name

 For centuries, his name has been given in different forms, depending on whether the writer is English, an Ottoman Turk, or Portuguese.
 The variations of his name include Khoja Zufar, Coje Çafar, Coge Sofar, and Khojah Zaffar.
-Muhammad III of Gujarat had forced him to change his Christian name to "Khwaja".
+Muhammad III of Gujarat had forced him to become muslim and to change his Christian name to "Khwaja".
 He was later known as Khudawand Khan Safar Salmani.

 Early life

 Zufar was born in Otranto, into an Albanian family.
 His mother was from Brindisi.
 He was born to Catholic Albanian parents in Otranto in the Kingdom of Naples in modern-day Italy.